The Days On Days Off Scheduling Problem: Local bounds

 \section{Local bounds}

 In this section, we consider the \ldodosp in where there are no bounds on the total number of days a single worker is on duty.
-Since, to our knowledge, solving this problem is not any easier for instances with exact requests compared to general instances, we immediately deal with the general case.
-More precisely, in \Cref{sec: local bounds complexity}, we show that the \ldodosp can be decided in polynomial time.
-In \Cref{sec: local bounds extension} we show that most of the proofs from \Cref{sec: local bounds complexity} can actually be applied a generalized version of the \ldodosp.
+Since to our knowledge, solving this problem is not any easier for instances with exact requests compared to general instances, we immediately deal with the general case.
+The main goal of this section is to prove the following: